wfurney13/FreeDirCLI/README.md

 `$env:PATH += "C:\PATH_TO_REPO_BIN\"`

-Then the program can be called with a simple
+Restart powershell, then the program can be called with a simple

 `fd`